IntelMaxC/hello-world/README.md

 ### Full portable version

+### Linux

+Follow the instructions to install jfind under /opt folder (you can use another folder)

+* untar the archive under /opt folder
+  * cd /opt
+  * `tar xvzf jfind-0.1-linux-x64-portable.tar.gz`
+  * the root jfind directory is /opt/jfind
+* set JFIND_HOME as environment variable to point on root diretcory
+  * add `export JFIND_HOME="/opt/jfind"` on .bashrc file
+* add JFIND_HOME/ to system environment paths
+  * add `export PATH=$PATH:$JFIND_HOME/` on .bashrc file
+* open a terminal and write `jfind` to display the help

+### Windows

+Follow the instructions to install jfind under C:\jfind folder (you can use another folder)

-* unzip the archive as you want
+* unzip the archive under C: folder
-* the content of unzipped archive, where you can find jfind.sh or jfind.bat, is your JFIND_HOME directory
+  * the root jfind directory is C:\jfind
-* set JFIND_HOME as environment variable to point unzipped folder root
+* set JFIND_HOME as environment variable to point on C:\jfind diretcory
-* add JFIND_HOME to system environment paths
+* add JFIND_HOME/ to system environment paths
+* open a terminal and write `jfind` to display the help

 ### Runtime version

 * Requires JDK 14+ already installed
-* To execute type `java -jar jfind-0.1.jar [OPTIONS...]`
+* To execute jfind type `java -jar jfind-0.1.jar [OPTIONS...]`

 ## Command line arguments